-How Jigsaws Are Made
+How Jigsaw Puzzles Are Made

-How Jigsaws are made
+How Jigsaws are Made - Then & Now!

 This type of saw has a thin blade that is ideal for making intricate fine cuts in wood but you wouldn’t use it to cut a cardboard puzzle.
 And cutting puzzles in this way is labour intensive and doesn’t allow for mass production.
 So how do they cut all those tiny pieces so that each one is different and yet they all fit together so perfectly?